Rabbit Control: Baiting Operations

 Close

-• Whakatipu Reforestation Trust are overseeing a rabbit pindone baiting operation on QLDC land from Monday 24 June 2024.
+• Whakatipu Reforestation Trust oversaw a rabbit pindone baiting operation on QLDC land on Monday 24 June 2024.

 Rabbit baiting Operation Control Area